steinhaug/stable-diffusion/README.md

 Have fun!

+Version v1.7: _Updating installer to work with latest colab configuration_
 Version v1.6: _Saving prompt data to PNG exif data_
 Version v1.5: _Installation of libraries verified with Colab Pro._
 Version v1.4: _Installation of libraries verified with Colab Pro, does not work anymore with free Colab._